cseas/azure101/README.md

 You can use **Change size** to change the hardware configuration for your VM.
 ![](./media/instance_details.png)

-6. Under **Administrator Account**, select **SSH public key**, type your user name, then paste the public key you copied earlier into the text box.
+6. Under **Administrator Account**, select **SSH public key**, type your user name (local), then paste the public key you copied earlier into the text box.
 Remove any leading or trailing white space in your public key.
 ![](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/media/quick-create-portal/administrator-account.png)

 7. Under **Inbound port rules** > **Public inbound ports**, choose **Allow selected ports** and then select **SSH (22)** and **HTTP (80)** from the drop-down.